Expand Use of Proven Cancer Prevention and Early Detection Strategies

 More information about this program can be found at the ACCSIS website.

-American Indian populations currently show either no change or increases in mortality rates for patients with colorectal cancer.
-As a result, these patients are often diagnosed with late-stage cancer and have poorer survival rates compared to other populations.
-Although colorectal cancer screening approaches may help reduce the burden of the disease, they are under-utilized by American Indians, which may be related to the underfunding of health care services and lack of disease prevention efforts in American Indian communities.
+Although colorectal cancer screening approaches have been shown to reduce the burden of the disease, they are under-utilized by American Indians, which may be due to the underfunding of health care services and lack of disease prevention efforts in American Indian communities.
 Other barriers to colorectal cancer screening in American Indian populations include: cost, fear of screening or diagnosis, lack of transportation to medical care, privacy concerns, and cultural beliefs.

-NCI-Designated Cancer Centers that collaborate with American Indian Communities are working to overcome these barriers to colorectal cancer screening by disseminating and implementing effective multilevel screening interventions to American Indian populations at high-risk for colorectal cancer.
-Collaborative efforts between American Indian tribes, cancer researchers, and epidemiologists in these projects are leading to the development of screening interventions based on tribal preferences, tribal and clinical approvals for colorectal cancer screening in American Indian populations, and data sharing guidelines that protect the personal information of American Indian populations.
+NCI-Designated Cancer Centers that collaborate with American Indian communities are working to overcome these barriers to colorectal cancer screening by disseminating and implementing effective multilevel screening interventions to American Indian populations at high risk for colorectal cancer.
+Collaborative efforts between American Indian tribes, cancer researchers, and epidemiologists in these projects are leading to the development of screening interventions based on tribal preferences, tribal and clinical approvals for colorectal cancer screening interventions in American Indian populations, and data sharing guidelines that protect the personal information of American Indians.

 Implementation Science Centers for Cancer Control (IS-C3)